emajidev/light-up-puzzle/README.md

     [1, 1, 1, 0, 1, 1, 0, 1, 1, 0, 0],
     [1, 1, 1, 1, 1, 1, 0, 0, 0, 0, 0]
     ]

+Warning: At the end of the array the last array must not have "," at the end.